 November 13, 2012

-Governor Patrick announced a Statewide Housing Production Goal of 10,000 multi-family housing units per year!
+Statewide Housing Production Goal of 10,000 multi-family housing units per year announced.
 With a long-term goal of 80,000 new multi-family housing units by 2020!

-Governor Patrick also announced Compact Neighborhoods, a new housing production policy tool available to communities.
+Compact Neighborhoods announced, a new housing production policy tool available to communities.
 To learn more about Compact Neighborhoods, please click here.

-The Administration launches the "Housing that Works" web page, providing links, publications, direct links to policy tools and more that highlight the importance and need for housing that is accessible to middle and moderate families and individuals in the Commonwealth.
+"Housing that Works" web page launched, providing links, publications, direct links to policy tools and more that highlight the importance and need for housing that is accessible to middle and moderate families and individuals in the Commonwealth.

 July 25/26, 2012

-Governor Patrick announced that the Administration will focus efforts on the issue of housing affordability in Massachusetts.
+Efforts to focus on the issue of housing affordability in Massachusetts:

 To address the long-standing challenge, the Economic Development Plan sets out an action to: